Frequently Asked Questions

 Building on the City’s legacy for innovative parks, The 606 is the latest in Chicago’s long line of world-class public spaces.
 It will provide nearly three miles of much-needed open green space, and link four diverse city neighborhoods with the elevated trail and six neighborhood parks.
 The 606 will also bring economic development, public health, safety, environmental, and transportation benefits to our community.
 It will serve 80,000 neighbors—including 20,000 children—within a ten minute walk and is also expected to be a popular, citywide attraction and tourist destination.

 The project is named for the 606 zip code prefix Chicagoans share, reflecting the park and trail system’s role as a community connector.
 The 606 name also evokes a connection to the site’s transportation history, a play on the tradition of using numbers to name rail lines, highways, and other transportation corridors.

 The park and trail system is on Chicago’s Northwest side, running along Bloomingdale Ave (1800 N), from Ashland Ave (1600 W) on the east to Ridgeway Ave (3750 W) on the west.
 The project connects four ethnically and economically diverse Chicago neighborhoods: Wicker Park, Bucktown, Humboldt Park and Logan Square.

 The 606 is a public/private partnership between the City of Chicago, the Chicago Park District, and The Trust for Public Land.
 The Trust for Public Land is the lead private partner on The 606, and the project manager on behalf of the Chicago Park District, and currently takes the lead for public programming and community engagement.
-The not-for-profit is the nation’s leading organization focused on creating parks for people, especially urban park space, and is overseeing civic engagement, fundraising and land acquisition for project.
-Recognizing the value of increasing access to open spaces, Mayor Emanuel has made The 606 is one of his signature projects.
+The not-for-profit is the nation’s leading organization focused on creating parks for people, especially urban park space, and is overseeing civic engagement, fundraising and land acquisition for the project.
 The completed park and trail system will be funded through a mix of federal, state and local funding, as well as private and corporate philanthropy.